How do I use modules on a CADE Lab machine?

 To create a CADE account, follow the steps at https://usertools.eng.utah.edu

-You do not need to register your UCard for access to the labs as anyone with a current UCard may enter the lab.
+You do not need to register your UCard for access to the labs, but a physical UCard is currently required.

 The username and password for this account is the same for ALL Price College of Engineering computer lab computers (Windows, Linux, and macOS labs).